musicpack/mbox/README.md

 4. Install FFmpeg on your computer [(wiki)](https://github.com/borisliao/mbox/wiki/Installing-FFMPEG-for-mbox)
     - Since this step is platform dependent, please view the tutorial on the [wiki](https://github.com/borisliao/mbox/wiki/Installing-FFMPEG-for-mbox)
-    - extract the files on to your root project directory (same directory as requirements.txt)

 5. **Mac/Linux Users only:** Install Opus
     - For MacOS users, the easiest way is to [install homebrew](https://brew.sh/) then type ``brew install opus``
     - For Linux/Unix users, type ``sudo apt-get install libopus``